boazblake/algebraic-fx/docs/index/interfaces/Effect.md

  - are started by the runtime
  - receive `env` and `dispatch`
  - may return a cleanup function

-Effects are NOT executed immediately.
-They are returned as descriptions from `init` or `update`.

 ## Type Parameters